AbdulMS07/AbdulMS07/README.md

 - 👋 Hi, I’m @AbdulMS07 Shaihu Abdul Kadhir M
-- 👀 I’m interested in ...
-Software Development ,WebPage Development,Mobile App Development
+- 👀 I’m Java Programmer and good experience with Python ,C/C++ also
 - 🌱 I’m currently learning ...Flutter and React JS
 - 📫 How to reach me ...email on abdulafzalalim@gmail.com or instagram msrizwan_07